-At various points in his early years, Mr. Parks played the piano in a brothel, was a janitor in a flophouse and a dining car water on the cross-country railroad.
-He survived these travails to be-

-survived these travails to become, following a route that was anything

-but direct, the first Black member of the

-Farm Security Administration's storied

-photo corps; the first Black photographer

-for the United States Office of War Information; the first Black staff photographer at

-the weekly magazine Life; and, years later,

-the first Black lilmmaker to direct a motion

-picture for a major Hollywood studio.
-By

-the standards of a Jim Crow era, Mr Parks's

-perseverance rose to the level of the
+At various points in his early years, Mr. Parks played the piano in a brothel, was a janitor in a flophouse and a dining car waiter on the cross, counterfailed at on the cross-country railroad.
+He survived these travails to besurvived these travails to be-come, following a route that was anything but direct, the first Black member of the Farm Security Administration's storide photo corps; the first Black photographer for the United States Office of War Informa-tion; the first Black staff photographer at the weekly megazine Life; and, years later, the first Black filmmaker to direct a motion picture for a major Hollywood studio.
+By the standards of a Jim Crow era, Mr Parks's perseverance rose to the level of the biblical.

-biblical.